Holonomic equations and efficient random generation of binary trees: Dulucq-Penaud bijection proof

 Figure~\ref{fig:truc} shows the $9$ Motzkin trees with $4$ edges and their corresponding slanting trees.
 Let us label each node of a slanting tree with a number between $1$ and $2m+1$, where $m$ is the number of internal nodes of the slanting tree.
 Let us call such a labeled tree a \emph{labeled slanting tree}.
 Now consider labeled slanting trees with one marked leaf.
 Let us call it a \emph{leaf-marked slanting tree}.
 Below there is a labeled slanting tree of size $4$ and a leaf-marked labeled slanting tree, where the mark is on the leaf labeled $8$.

-This corresponds to the vector:
+This corresponds to the vector

-How nodes and leaves are labeled by numbers will be explained below and is essentially similar to binary trees.
-Just notice that \emph{internal nodes} have odd labels and \emph{leaves} have even labels.
+How nodes and leaves are labeled by numbers will be explained below and is essentially like binary trees.
+Like binary trees, just notice that \emph{internal nodes} have odd labels and \emph{leaves} have even labels.
 From now on, let us forget the labels, but let us mark one of the leaves.
 In such trees with a marked leaf, we can distinguish $7$~general patterns of subtrees containing the marked leaf (Figure~\ref{fig:pat} first column).
-The marked leaf is denoted by a star in a square, namely $\xymatrix{\sCARRE}$.
-In the first group of $4$ there are the patterns where the marked leaf is a right child and in the second group of $3$, there are the patterns where the marked leaf is a left child, hence, due to the constraints on slanting trees, the other child (a right child) is also a leaf.
+The marked leaf is denoted by a star in a square, namely~$\xymatrix{\sCARRE}$.
+In the first group of $4$ slanting trees, there are the patterns where the marked leaf is a right child and in the second group of $3$ slanting trees, there are the patterns where the marked leaf is a left child, hence, due to the constraints on slanting trees, the other child (a right child) is a leaf as well.